Link Shell Extension

 May 8th 1999 Version 1.00 released

 Acknowledgements I wish to thank those who have contributed significantly to the development of Link Shell Extension.
-Those include:.
+Those include:

 Felix Kasza for the hardlink basics with NT4.